Friday, 25 July 2025

 Shiny!

 We've now got a nice deep shine back in our stainless steel BrewZilla with our unit now spotless and ready to go for our next brew day!
-On top of that, Bar Keepers Friend which contains citric acid, is also a good option for passivating stainess steel so every time you clean your stainless with it, you'll be helping to build up that passivation layer again.
+It's also a nice bonus that the citric acid within Bar Keepers Friend can is a good option for passivating stainess steel so every time you clean your stainless with it, you'll be helping to build up that passivation layer again.

 Cleaning is definitely not the most fun or glamorous part of home brewing, but it's arguably one of the most important elements, so definitely don't overlook those stubborn stains on the bottom of your BrewZilla (or other brewing kettle)!